 Mr Sangster has been a Director since September 2017 and is Chair of the Board Risk Committee.
 Prior to joining MUSE Mr Sangster was International Treasurer at Bank of America NA and prior to this appointment held a number of positions in Bank of America NA in both the Corporate Bank and Finance in a career spanning 35 years.
 In addition Mr Sangster has held a number of INED appointments which included CLS both as a Board member and Chair of the Audit Committee.
-Mr Sangster has an honours degree in Physics from Edinburgh University and is FCCA, ACMA and ACIS qualified.
+Mr Sangster is the Chair of the MUFG Securities (Europe) N.V.
+Board and MUFG Securities Asia Limited's Board, Audit Committee and Remuneration Committee.
+Mr Sangster has an honours degree in Physics from Edinburgh University and is FCCA, ACMA and ACG qualified.